King Kamehameha I (1810-1890)

 Queen Liliʻuokalani, born Lydia Liliʻu Loloku Walania Wewehi Kamakaʻeha, was the last monarch and only queen regnant of the Kingdom of Hawaii.
 The Queen ascended the throne on January 29, 1891.

 King Kalākaua, born David Laʻamea Kamanakapuʻu Mahinulani Nalaiaehuokalani Lumialani Kalākaua, was the last reigning king of Hawaii.
 He was succeeded by his sister, Queen Liliuokalani.

 Closely linked to Hawaiian religious traditions was the kapu or law administered by the king.
 It was a rigid system of “rules and guides, do’s and dont’s, what’s and what-not’s” governing events from love-making and marriage to the season for catching certain fish.

 It separated kings from commoners, men from women, and Hawaiians from foreigners.
 It was probably one of the most complex legal systems of the ancient world.

 Heaven on Earth

 “Gone would be the sunny static days of peace and order.
-Disease, decadence and cultural shock were to take a terrible toll of the Hawaiian people, decreasing their numbers alarmingly.”
+Disease, decadence, and cultural shock were to take a terrible toll on the Hawaiian people, decreasing their numbers alarmingly.”

 This great change, however, was still far off in 1758, which was about the time of the birth of Kamehameha, nephew of King Kalaniopuu who ruled the island of Hawaii and the Hana district of the island of Maui.